 - These Instructions should be carefully read and followed.
 Text and pages beyond specified page limits will be removed.
-Missing components or sub-sections, or other non-compliance with format or content requirements, may result in disqualification. - The proposal should address the Goals and Topics mentioned in the pre-proposal and included in the Biennial Research Call for 2022-2023.
+Missing components or sub-sections, or other non-compliance with the format or content requirements, will result in disqualification. - The proposal should address the Goals and Topics mentioned in the pre-proposal and the Biennial Research Call for 2026-2027.
 Please be sure to review the Call again.
-It is still on the web at: https://seagrant.sunysb.edu/funding/pdfs/omnibus2223/NYSGCall22-23.pdf.
+A copy is in the shared folder.
 Contact Lane Smith (lane.smith@stonybrook.edu or 631-632-9780) if you need assistance. - As stated in the Call, the budget estimate (total of direct + indirect costs) provided in the pre-proposal submissions was expected to be realistic.
-A substantial budget increase (greater than 10%) in the full proposal compared to the pre-proposal will be viewed negatively and may result in either the proposal not being reviewed or budget cuts without changes in the scope of work.
-Remember that the absolute budget cap is \$120k per year for two years. - Regarding project personnel, note that students and NYSG staff cannot have PI, co-PI, or AI status.
-NOTE: The list of investigators provided on your pre-proposal was to be complete and may not be changed unless approved by the director of NYSG prior to full proposal submission. - Project PIs are encouraged to include Sea Grant Scholars as part of their projects.
+A substantial budget change (greater than 10%) in the full proposal compared to the pre-proposal will be viewed negatively and may result in either the proposal not being reviewed or budget cuts without changes in the scope of work.
+Remember that the absolute budget cap is \$120K per year for two years. - Regarding project personnel, note that students and NYSG staff cannot have PI, co-PI, or AI status.
+NOTE: The list of investigators provided in your pre-proposal was to be complete and may not be changed unless approved by the director of NYSG before the full proposal submission. - Project PIs are encouraged to include Sea Grant Scholars in their projects.
 The Sea Grant Scholar Fellowship awards are a mechanism through which NYSG stimulates study and provides support, in the form of a stipend, to graduate students who carry out research relevant to projects funded through its program.
-In this case, Sea Grant Scholars are fellows rather than employees, which saves some costs to the project's budget. - Sea Grant Scholar Fellowship stipends are pre-determined by the principal investigator(s) of the project, and are based on the prevailing rates of the student's department at the time the project's budget was submitted to NYSG for funding consideration.
-When the project award is made, the investigator's account will not include funds proposed for Sea Grant Scholar Fellowship stipends.
-Those funds are "withheld" and Sea Grant Scholar payroll distribution is managed directly by NYSG.
-Any funds for Scholars are specified on the 90-4 budget form and the project's Award Acceptance Form.
-Please refer to the Policies and Guidelines for Scholars document for full details.
-For questions, please contact New York Sea Grant's fiscal officer- Ms. JeanAnn Johnston at 631-632-6908 or jean.johnston@stonybrook.edu. - Complete submissions are due by 4:30 PM on Monday June 14, 2021.
-Electronic submission through the established website is required.
-Go to http://www.NYSGproposal.org for instructions and the portal.
-To be fair to all investigators, submissions posted after the deadline and those that are incomplete will not be reviewed.
-Please be sure to watch the website's clock (not your computer's clock)!
-Even if you are on the website before the deadline, if your file is not submitted by 4:30 PM, it will be too late to be accepted.
-The official time stamp on the submission is provided by the website's server.
-Addition or substitution of any materials after the deadline is not allowed.
-Fax, email, hard copy, and non-pdf file format submissions will not be accepted.
-It is highly recommended you avoid submitting your full proposal at the last minute to allow time to deal with any unforeseen technical difficulties.
-NYSG is not responsible for late submissions due to technical problems.
-We recommend that you use current versions of Firefox, Edge or Google Chrome, and that you access the portal from your institution (i.e., work office rather than remote location) if possible.
-If you are working from home due to COVID-19 restrictions at your place of work, you are responsible for making sure you have an adequate stable internet connection that will allow for your submission.
-Early submission will provide a buffer to deal with any unexpected connectivity issues.
+In this case, Sea Grant Scholars are fellows rather than employees, which saves some costs on the project's budget.
+No fringe or IDC is included in the Fellowship.